Formula One Group research snapshot

 FWONK AI Trading Strategy Framework

 The FWONK AI trading strategy below is a rules-based research framework, not personal advice.
-It links price action with Formula 1 media rights, sponsorship, race-promotion fees, MotoGP integration, debt, interest expense, free cash flow, and event-calendar developments.
+It links price action with Formula 1 media rights, sponsorship, race-promotion fees, MotoGP integration, debt, interest expense, free cash flow, and event-calendar developments, including the reduced 2026 schedule.

 Trend-following setup